Section Navigation

 5. Corporate web portals to manage data, workflow and policy issues.

-6. Stock portals providing shareholders with latest prices, news and business reports
+6. Stock portals providing shareholders with latest prices, news and

 7. Search portals aggregating results from several search engines.